tornadoweb/tornado/website/sphinx/releases/next.rst

   instead of creeping later due to accumulated errors.
 * The template ``{% module %}`` directive now works even if applications use a template variable named ``modules``.
+* `~tornado.auth.OpenIDMixin` now uses the correct realm when the callback URI is on a different domain.